Pale fox: Ecology

-The pale fox typically inhabits stony deserts and semi-deserts although it occasionally ventures south into the savanna.
-The pale foxes are primarily nocturnal.
+The pale foxes can be considered prey to other larger predators, such as jackals, raptors, and other large carnivores, which allows them to also contribute to the food web structure of the desert environment to which they call home.
 They are gregarious, living in shared burrows, probably in small family groups with parents and their young.
-During the day they rest in dug burrows that can extend up to 15 meters long and descend up to 2 meters to the ground, at dusk they venture out and forage for food, which includes plants and berries as well as rodents, reptiles and insects.
-It has the ability to retain water from its food, and can go almost completely without drinking.
+During the day they rest in dug burrows that can extend up to 15 meters long and descend up to 2 meters to the ground, at dusk they venture out and forage for food.